cosmosio/shallow-diff/README.md

 CHANGELOG
 =========

+## 0.0.4 - 7 MAY 2015

+* Remove dependency on assert and replace with own function.
+Saves 17kb in the end after browserfication.
+Thanks to [@tomekwi](https://github.com/tomekwi).

 ### 0.0.3 - 8 APR 2015

 * Fix a bug where undefined values would appear in the diff as added and deleted.
 [See #1](https://github.com/cosmosio/shallow-diff/pull/1).
 Thanks to [@sverrejoh](https://github.com/sverrejoh)